BackupTheBerlios/pyformex-svn/trunk/website2/gallery.rst

 .. toctree::
    :maxdepth: 1

+   applications
    screenshots
-   pyformexinuse
-   applications

-.. _`pyFormex distribution`: ../install.html
+   videos
+   pdfs

 Want other examples?
 --------------------
+The pyFormex distribution (see the `Install manual <doc/install.html>`_) contains a wide collection of example scripts, with levels ranging from beginner to advanced.
+Running these examples gives a nice overview of some functionalities of pyFormex.

-Many more examples (with levels ranging from beginner to advanced) are included in the `pyFormex distribution`_.
-And as an extra bonus, here's a movie of a roof structure created by pyFormex.
+As an extra bonus, here's a movie of a roof structure created by pyFormex.
 Click the reload button of your browser to see the movie play (again).

 .. image:: images/roof-movie.gif
    :align: center